Deutsche Internationale Schule in Zagreb

 Deutsche Internationale Schule Zagreb (DISZ, Njemačka međunarodna škola u Zagrebu) is a German international school in Zagreb, Croatia.
 It serves kindergarten, Grundschule, and Gymnasium leading up to Abitur.

 Structure

 It is a part of the EuroCampus Zagreb, with the École française de Zagreb.
 The EuroCampus opened on September 1, 2005.

-The school takes pupils from three years old.
+The school takes pupils from three years old to eighteen years old.